beedawn/pythonOCR/readme.md

 Add the path to the directory containing the Poppler executable files (e.g., bin folder) to your system PATH.
 This allows your script to find the Poppler utilities.

+### Alternatively, you can unzip poppler to C:\Program Files\ and rename headless_popplerWin.py to headless.py

 Install Python Libraries:
 Open a command prompt or terminal and use pip to install the required Python libraries for your script.
 Run the following commands: